-The respected Makin family had been involved in the Illawarra hotel industry from the 1850s, and John would eventually also enter the trade.
+The respected Makin family had been involved in the hotel industry in the Illawarra region of NSW from the 1850s, and John would eventually also enter the trade.

 John and Sarah Makin married in Sydney in 1871 and later moved into his uncle’s pub, the Settlers Arms in the seaside-township of Wollongong.

 John was born in nearby Dapto in 1845 and later worked as a clerk at the Wollongong Wharf, before becoming a brewery drayman.

 After his marriage to widow, Sarah Jane Sutcliffe in 1871, the couple hosted the Settlers Arms, when John gained its license on July 9, 1872.

 The Settlers Arms was a typical country pub on the north-east corner of Crown and Keira Streets Wollongong.
 It continued operating – in updated premises and under various names – until its eventual demolition in the 1970s to make way for a shopping mall.

 Senior Sergeant Sheridan had some reservations about John Makin and opposed the license application, challenging the fact that he was a married man – a favoured requirement for holders of a publican’s license at the time.

 Makin told the court he had married Sarah Jane in Woolloomooloo in 1871.
 He was requested by the Bench to show his marriage certificate, and he did so under protest.
 The license was in turn granted.